NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 1. Open a command prompt and change to the folder containing the *.nupkg* file.

 1. Run the following command.
 Replace \<package filename> with the file name of your package and replace \<api key value> with your API key.

-The package filename is a concatenation of your package ID and version number with a *.nupkg* extension.
+   The NuGet CLI generates a *.nupkg* file in the form of *package ID-version.nupkg*.
 For example, *AppLogger.1.0.0.nupkg*:

-    ```cli
+    ```nuget
     nuget push <package filename> <api key value> -Source https://api.nuget.org/v3/index.json
     ```